joshwalls/Data-Analytics-Projects/README.md

 Project 6: Coronavirus Dataset Research Project

 In this project I used a dataset of coronavirus indicators I downloaded from kaggle.com.
 Then I utilized a python 3 environment to clean the dataset for missing values and formatting errors that would hinder my analysis.
 After that I did exploratory analysis on the data to try to answer the question: what factors influence daily death increase of coronavirus.
 Finally, the final product of this project was a linear regression model that showed a strong relationship between daily death increase and my chosen independent variables.
 I have included more notes embedded in the project that detail my thought process and how I came up my model.

+Project 7: Tableau Data Analysis Project

+In this project I used data from Dognition to recommend business process changes to increase completed tests.
+I created a storypoint in tableau that included bar charts, line charts and dashboards to supplement my recommendations to Dognition.
+You can find my recommendations in the file entitled Tableau Analysis project and my Tableau storypoint under the file Dognition Recommendations.